-The Principal has been advised on the implications of the result of the review of the effectiveness of the system of internal control by the Audit Committee, which oversees the work of the internal auditor and other sources of assurance, and a plan is in place to address weaknesses and ensure the continuous improvement of the system.
+The Accounting Officer has been advised on the implications of the result of their review of the effectiveness of the system of internal control by the Audit Committee, which oversees the work of the internal auditor and other sources of assurance, and a plan to address weaknesses and ensure continuous improvement of the system is in place.

 The senior management team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
 The senior management team and the Audit Committee also receive regular reports from internal audits and other sources of assurance, which include recommendations for improvement.

 The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
-The Board gives a high level of priority to consideration of risk and controls and the Board receives reports thereon from the senior management team and the Audit Committee.
+The Board's agenda includes a regular item for consideration of risk and control and receives reports thereon from the senior management team and the Audit Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its October 2023 meeting, the Board considered documentation on the assessment of internal controls from the senior management team and internal audits and took into account events since 31^{st} July 2023.
+At its October 2024 meeting, the Board carried out the annual assessment for the year ended 31st July 2024 by considering documentation from the senior management team and internal audit and taking account of events since 31st July 2024

-Based on the advice of the Audit Committee and the Principal, the Board is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".
+Based on the advice of the Audit Committee and the Accounting Officer, the Board is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".

-Approved by order of the Board of Governors on 11th December 2023 and signed on its behalf.
+Approved by order of the Board of Governors on 9th December 2024 and signed on its behalf by: